 “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21, NIV).

 HE is your righteousness.
 HE is your sanctification.
 HE is your hope when Satan kicks you down.
-No matter how dirty you feel, God sees Jesus when He looks at you.
-That’s a pretty incredible truth, don’t you think?
-Hold onto it.
-Your purity is not lost.
-Your Father still loves you.
-It’s not too late to start again.
+No matter how dirty you feel, God sees Jesus when He looks at you, and your purity isn’t lost as long as Jesus is alive.

 “Create in me a pure heart, O God,and renew a steadfast spirit within me” (Psalm 51:10, NIV).